 1. Thank a Volunteer Day:

 Shire of Mundaring holds an annual “Thank a Volunteer Day” celebration to recognise the enormous value our volunteers add to the health and wellbeing of our community, and to acknowledge the support of their family members.
 The day usually includes a light lunch and entertainment for volunteers and their families.
-Nominations now open.
+Nominations for 2013 are now closed.

 2. Inspiration Zone: